 Walk In My Shoes Session: Merseyside & Medicine - Why does LGBTQ+ History Matter?

-π Where: Seminar Room 2, Liverpool Women's Hospital OR MS Teams
+π Where: Seminar Room 2, Liverpool Women's Hospital OR Microsoft Teams

 Week 2: